fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Service/v1.6.1/Add-AzureDisk.md

 ```

 ### -MediaLocation
-Specifies the physical location of the disk in azure_2 Storage.
+Specifies the physical location of the disk in Azure Storage.
 This value refers to a blob page in the current subscription and storage account.

 ```yaml